 While everyone should reduce their dietary salt, those who have diabetes have more reasons to be careful about their sodium intake.
 People with high sugar levels are more prone to high blood pressure and its adverse effects like cardiovascular and kidney disease and even stroke.
-While the salt consumption has reduced considerably over the years, we need to take a more severe look at salt and how it hides in the most innocuous food items in our daily diet.
+While the salt consumption has reduced considerably over the years, we need to take a more close look at salt and how it hides in the most innocuous food items in our daily diet.
 Read on to know more about diabetes and salt.

-Why is Salt Bad for Diabetics?
+Why is salt bad for diabetics?

-For most diabetics, it is the carbohydrates that are red flagged in the diet.
+For most diabetics, it is the carbohydrates that are red-flagged in the diet.
 But salt is a hidden enemy too.
 Sodium, a predominant component of salt, is an essential mineral that is responsible for electrolyte balance in the body.
 It helps to maintain fluid balance in the body and is needed for proper nerve and muscle function.
-When there is an excess of sodium in the body, it leads to high blood pressure which increases the risk of developing heart disease.
-This means Diabetes and Salt are a big NO.
+When there is an excess of sodium in the body, it leads to high blood pressure, which increases the risk of developing heart disease.
+This means diabetes and salt are a big NO.

 Sodium affects the body’s insulin resistance.
 Research has proved that those who have diabetes are four times most likely to suffer from heart disease compared to regular people.
 This is because most people who have high sugar levels are overweight or obese, have a high amount of LDL (bad cholesterol) and generally have a sedentary lifestyle.
-Restricting the amount of your salt intake can tilt the balance in your favor and keep heart disease at bay.
+Restricting the amount of your salt intake can tilt the balance in your favour and keep heart disease at bay.
 Not just this, too much salt is also linked to stomach cancer.
 Even those who do not have diabetes are at risk of developing the disease if they consume too much salt.